Adoption in the United States: International adoption

-There are also individuals who act on their own and attempt to match waiting children, both domestically and abroad, with prospective parents, and in foreign countries provide additional services such as translation and local transport.
-They are commonly referred to as facilitators.
-Since in many jurisdictions their legal status is uncertain (and in some U.S. states they are banned outright), they operate in a legal gray area.

-Where the law does not specifically allow them to, all they can do is make an introduction, leaving the details of the placement to those legally qualified to do so.
-But in practice, their role as gatekeepers can give them a great deal of power to direct a particular child to a particular client, or not, and some have been accused of using this power to defraud prospective adoptive parents.

 Number of adoptions

 Recent numbers

 As of 2021, fewer than one infant out of every 200 born each year are relinquished for adoption by the birth mother.
 In 2019, this amounted to approximately 18,000 independent adoptions.
 Independent adoptions are usually arranged by attorneys and typically involve infants.
 Approximately 55% of all U.S. infant adoptions are completed via independent adoption.
-Additionally, approximately 3,000 infants were adopted from outside the U.S.
+Additionally, approximately 3,000 infants were adopted from outside the U.S. In 2024, the Washington Post estimated that between 1% and 3% of under-18s are adopted.

 In non-voluntary relinquishments, at any given point in time, approximately 100,000 children are eligible for adoption through the foster care system.
 Nearly all of these children are school-age (age 5 to 17); younger children tend to be disabled or have siblings that should be adopted as a group.
 The enactment of the Adoption and Safe Families Act in 1997 has approximately doubled the number of children adopted from foster care in the United States.

 The number of adults who would like to adopt a healthy infant or toddler significantly exceeds the number of infants available for adoption.

 Historical numbers

 Statistics from the 1940s and 1950s are unreliable, but researchers generally estimate that about 20% of the babies born to unmarried white American women were put up for adoption before the 1970s, and that this number declined steeply in the 1970s and 1980s.
 Black birth mothers were much less likely to be involved in adoption.

 The 2000 census was the first census in which adoption statistics were collected.
 The estimated number of children adopted in the year 2000 was slightly over 128,000, bringing the total U.S. population of adopted children to 2,058,915.
 In 2008 the number of children adopted increased to nearly 136,000.
-(These numbers include adoption by stepparents and same-sex parents whose parental rights were not automatically recognized at birth.)
+(These numbers include adoption by step-parents and same-sex parents whose parental rights were not automatically recognized at birth.)

 International adoptions became common in the 1950s, driven initially by the Korean War and much later by evangelical Christians.